 The NL has the two breakout superstars

 You don’t need to overreact to early numbers, but it, in reality, appears that Cody Bellinger and Christian Yelich have raised their video games to a new level.
-That looks like a peculiar component, to say approximately the reigning MVP winner.
+That looks like a peculiar component, approximately the reigning MVP winner.
 However, Yelich’s numbers are spectacular:

 • 2018: .326/.402/.598, 36 HR, 7.6 WAR